A Regency Romance

 Gradually the clouds began to dissipate.
 Shortly before sunrise the sky was almost totally clear.
 Mother had managed to settle into the carriage cloths and fall into a light doze.
 Bulstrode urged on the horses as the light came up.
 He said that it was less than two hours before the coach left, but we still had seven miles to go.

 With mother in a doze, I tried to converse with the boy in the opposite corner.
 He was full of stammer and blushes, but I extracted from him the information that, as he was the younger son of the local apothecary he must find work elsewhere, as there was only room for his brother in the business in our neighborhood.
 So his father had enlisted him as a midshipman on the third rate frigate, the Tisiphone, a three deck ship with 76 guns when he was 11, and now after being on leave while the Tisiphone was refitted, he was returning to duty in Portsmouth, a veteran of 17.
-He was quite proud of the fact that he had passed the math portion of his luitenant exam, morose at missing out on the practical befor the captains.
 When I asked him if had seen any great battles, he admitted he had not, as most of Tisiphone's duty had been to maintain the blockade of Marseilles.
 Most of his duty was to study maths, which his captain put great store by, drill the men, and keep the ship ready in case the enemy ever did decide to engage.
 As time went on he became less and less uneasy and more direct in looking me in the face.
 He told of his father's shop, and his family and I told him of my father's tales in America.
 The first part of the trip had been long and jolting.
 With the conversation of Mr Wyndward, the end of the journey to the posting house took but a moment.

 Email (only use if you would like a response)